axelpale/yamdog/API.md

 <a name="yadogdecoratorslinkNames"></a>
 ## yadog.decorators.linkNames

-Easy way to create links from name occurrences in text to their headings within the document.
+Easy way to create links for block name occurrences in text.
-Searches block contents for block names and replaces each with a link to the position of the block in the documentation.
+Searches block contents for block names and replaces each match with a link to the block heading anchor.

 **Returns:**
 - a function, a decorator function.